Trump confirms CNBC contributor Kudlow to be economic aide

-WASHINGTON (AP) — President Donald Trump is confirming he’s picked CNBC contributor Larry Kudlow as his top economic adviser and says the country is in line for a long run of upbeat financial news.
+WASHINGTON (AP) — President Donald Trump confirmed Thursday that he has picked CNBC contributor Larry Kudlow as his top economic adviser and said the country is in line for a long run of upbeat financial news.

-Trump tweets that the U.S. “will have many years of Great Economic & Financial Success, with low taxes, unparalleled innovation, fair trade and an ever expanding labor force leading the way!”
+The United States “will have many years of Great Economic & Financial Success, with low taxes, unparalleled innovation, fair trade and an ever expanding labor force leading the way!” the president tweeted.

 Kudlow is succeeding Gary Cohn, a former Goldman Sachs executive, at the White House.
-Cohn’s leaving after a dispute over Trump’s decision to impose tariffs on imported steel and aluminum.
+Cohn is leaving after a dispute over Trump’s decision to impose tariffs on imported steel and aluminum.

 Kudlow served in the Reagan administration and has emerged as a leading proponent of tax cuts and a smaller government.